viralsolanki/Challenge-2/my_plugin_challenge_2a/README.md

 ### How It Works ?

-To customize Slider go to WordPress **Dashboard -> Menubar -> Slider_Settings**.
+First activate the plugin then to customize Slider go to WordPress **Dashboard -> Menubar -> Slider_Settings**.

 From here you can Insert images to the Slider, remove images from Slider and change the index of the images in Slider.
 All the actions can be done by clicking on the respective action buttons.

 **Slider_Settings** page contains following buttons to do respective changes :

-# Insert Images - Insert images to your Slider
+* Insert Images - Insert images to your Slider
-# Change Index - Change index of images in Slider
+* Change Index - Change index of images in Slider
-# Select & Remove - Select and Remove remove images from Slider
+* Select & Remove - Select and Remove remove images from Slider
-# Remove All Images - Remove All the Images From the Slider
+* Remove All Images - Remove All the Images From the Slider

 ### Shortcode